share/sharedb/docs/api/local-presence.md

 Send the current value of presence to other subscribers, without updating it.
 This is like [`submit()`](#submit) but without changing the value.

-This can be useful if local presence is set to periodically expire (eg after a period of inactivity).
+This can be useful if local presence is set to periodically expire (e.g. after a period of inactivity).

 ```javascript
 localPresence.send([callback])